 DANIEL SCHOLZ viola

-Daniel_ScholzOriginally from Regina, Daniel studied at the University of Regina, McGill University and at the University of British Columbia.
+Originally from Regina, Daniel studied at the University of Regina, McGill University and at the University of British Columbia.
 He was a prize winner at the Lionel Tertis Viola Competition, the most prestigious event of its kind, held on the Isle of Mann.
-Daniel is the Principal Viola of the Winnipeg Symphony Orchestra and the Manitoba Chamber Orchestra, and is a member of the Winnipeg Chamber Music Society, and the Rembrandt String Quartet.
+Daniel served as the Principal Viola of the Winnipeg Symphony Orchestra and the Manitoba Chamber Orchestra, the Winnipeg Chamber Music Society, and the Rembrandt String Quartet for twenty seven years before retiring in the fall of 2021.
 As a solo artist, Daniel has performed with the Winnipeg Symphony Orchestra, the Manitoba Chamber Orchestra, Musickbarock, the Okanagan Symphony and the Vancouver Chamber Players.
 Daniel has also toured Europe with the Nordic Symphony of Tallinn, Estonia as Guest Principal Viola.